SerraPlo/JocsEnXarxa/README.md

-# JocsEnXarxa
+# BojiKarts
-Mario Kart like game developed for Network Programming subject in ENTI-UB with C++ (handmade game engine with OpenGL and SDL).
+Mario Kart video game like developed for Network Programming subject in ENTI-UB with handmade game engine with C++ (OpenGL and SDL).